 When it comes to getting organized, we always start with SIMPLIFYING.
 Purging the excess and curating a craft collection that supports your hobby and keeps your home feeling streamlined and functional is the key.

 To start, we recommend taking a close look at your craft supplies and toss, recycle, and donate anything that you’re not likely to use in the future.
 Easy wins in this category include dried up glues, crusty paintbrushes, and tattered fabric scraps.
 Also, make sure your supplies, tools, and gadgets comfortably fit within the storage space you have to work within.
 If they’re overflowing, you’re still in need of some downsizing.

 If getting started sounds daunting, check out How to Declutter your Home or contact us today for a free discovery call 🙂

 Labels on drawers, bins, and shelves aids in boosting your creative juices.
 By making it crystal clear where everything is stored, your brain can leave the “heavy lifting” for your project and not the navigating of your cabinets.
 It also allows your family and co-habitators to stay accountable for putting items back, which helps maintain the system you’ve worked so hard to set up.
 Snag these crafty white drawers here.

 3. GET CREATIVE WITH MAXIMIZING SPACE

-For many people, limited space is the cause for over-stuffed drawers, bins, and shelves.
-Maximize storage space in your craft area with one, or all of the following storage hacks:
+For many people, limited space is the cause of over-stuffed drawers, bins, and shelves.
+Maximize storage space in your craft area with one, or all of the following storage hacks:.

 - Add a storage piece that has spacious drawers and cabinets, such as a credenza or cabinet.